Life saving newborn care

 Partner with us for our pilot

-We will pilot our intervention in hospitals in Kano State, Nigeria from late February.
+We are piloting our intervention model in hospitals in Kano State, Nigeria from late February.
 We invite collaboration from organisations and individuals interested in supporting evidence based progress for newborn survival, at scale.

 Whether you are a hospital committed to improving neonatal mortality or a government partner looking to build capacity to scale KMC, First Embrace offers a pathway to measurable, sustainable change.